Bhoomika121002/Interview_Scheduler/README.md

 [4] Tran, Linh & Stojcevski, Alex & Pham, Thanh & Souza-Daw, Tony & Nguyen, Nhan & Nguyen, Vinh & Nguyen, Chau.
 (2016).
 A smart meeting room scheduling and management system with utilization control and ad-hoc support based on real-time occupancy detection.
 186-191.
 10.1109/CCE.2016.7562634.

+_This repository contains all the information related to the project._